-First Name Last Name

-Preferred Name

-Cultural Identity □ Aboriginal □ Torres Strait Islander □ Belong to another cultural group - pls specify:

-Street Address, Suburb & Postcode

-Are there any outreac h safety concerns? ☐ Yes - pls specify: ☐ No

-Phone 1 Phone's owner

-Phone 2 Phone's owner

-Alternative Contact (e email/messenger)

-Information provided to the young person about Home Stretch WA

-HEALTH/DISABILITY

-Any medical issues or physical, cognitive, deve elopmental or mental h ealth challenges?

-☐ Yes - pis detail belov

-Name of the condition rs, informal/formal alagni USIS.

-/s, informal/formal alagn □ Yes □ No

-is there an NDIS Plan?

-Is there an NDIS Plan?
-NDIS service or person Name of Person &/or / Address: supporting them? □Yes

-is there an NDIS Plan?
-NDIS service or person Name of Person &/or A Address: Email: a supporting them?
-Agency: □Yes

-Is there an NDIS Plan?
-NDIS service or person Name of Person &/or / Address: EDUCATION/EMPLOYM Studying Full time Not in education Working casually a supporting them?
-Agency: Yes Yes - pls detail be low No

-ST-FOR-002 Home Stretch WA - Smooth Transition Referral Form - Stage II V1.0 Review: 01/08/27 Page 1 of 4
+First Name Last Name Preferred Name Cultural Identity □ Aboriginal □ Torres Strait Islander □ Belong to another cultural group - pls specify: Street Address, Suburb & Postcode Are there any outreact n safety concerns? ☐ Yes - pls specify: ☐ No Phone 1 Phone's owner Phone 2 Phone's owner Alternative Contact (e mail/messenger) Information provided to the young person about Home Stretch WA HEALTH /DISABILITY HEALIN/DISABILITY physical, cognitive, develor omental or mental he alth challenges?
+Any medical issues or aith challenges?
+Any medical issues or \( \text{Y es - pis detail below} \) Name of the condition, / □ No alth challenges?
+Any medical issues or Yes - pls detail below Name of the condition, Is there an NDIS Plan? / No /s, informal/formal diagnosis: 1 □ No Any medical issues or Yes - pis detail below Name of the condition, Is there an NDIS Plan?
+NDIS service or person Name of Person &/or A Address: /s. informal/formal diagnosis: □Yes □ No Any medical issues or Yes - pis detail below Name of the condition, Is there an NDIS Plan?
+NDIS service or person Name of Person &/or A Address: Email: .s. informal/formal diagnosis: supporting them? .gency: □Yes □ No ☐ Yes - pls detail below .s. informal/formal diagnosis: supporting them? .gency: Yes Yes - pls detail bei □ No ow □ No

+${\tt ST-FOR-002\ Home\ Stretch\ WA-Smooth\ Transition\ Referral\ Form-Stage\ II\ V1.0\ Review:\ 01/08/27\ Page\ 1\ of\ 4}$